pRain1337/plouton/Plouton-UEFI/Plouton/hardware/README.md

 ![RWEverything showing the PCI Config space and offset to the Memory Base Address](/images/XHCI_MemoryBaseAddress.png)

 #### Device Context Array Base (DCAB)
-Now access this MBAR using the Memory option in RWEverything, and note down the value at offset 0xB0 as this is the 64-bit pointer of the Device Context Array Base (DCAB).
+Now access this MBAR using the Memory option in RWEverything, and read the 8-bit value of the capability register length.
+This length (0x80 in the picture) is used to skip the capability register, as afterwards the Host Operational register follows.
+At offset 0x30 in the Host Operational register we can finally read the Device Context Array Base (DCAB) (Final address: MBAR Address + Capability register length + 0x30 = 0xB0).
 This points to an array containing pointers to each connected USB device on the system.
 ![RWEverything showing the Memory Base Address and offset to the Device Context Array Base](/images/XHCI_DeviceContextArrayBase.png)